What percentage of website owners think that a good CMS boosts website’s content structure, flow and output?92%

-Choose or upload theme (edit if we want)
+Choose or upload theme (edit if you want)

 Purchase add-on services and products separately

-Set up CMS (add plugins, create navigation, add SEO settings for the SEO plugin of our choice, create users, set up permalinks, perform backups, set up security, etc.)
+Set up CMS (add plugins, create navigation, add SEO settings for the SEO plugin of your choice, create users, set up permalinks, perform backups, set up security, etc.)

 Start creating content

 Website Builders can include blogs, but their focus and strength are in providing the tools to build the website.
 Such as a frontend visual website building interface.
-When we deploy the site using the Website Builders the process typically looks like this –
+When you deploy the site using the Website Buildersthe process typically looks like this –

 Create an account